-The earnings gap between Wakefield and England has narrowed slightly over the past few years for residents of Wakefield District, but for jobs at workplaces in the District the gap with the Leeds City Region and England has widened as local pay has stagnated (see graphs below).
-This suggests that earnings growth for local residents is mainly occurring because a proportion are travelling out of the district to work in higher-wage-growth economies.
+The earnings gap between Wakefield and England has narrowed slightly over the past few years for residents of Wakefield district.
+For jobs at workplaces in the district the gap with the Leeds City Region and England had been widening, as but then closed right up in 2018 (see graphs below).

 Source: ONS Annual Survey of Hours and Earnings (nomis API)

 The Gross Disposable Household Income (GDHI) statistics provide a more complete picture of income, as these consider a broad range of income types (including benefits and pensions) and also account for taxes and other social contributions.
-There was some growth in incomes even through the economic downturn, but the latest data, for 2014, showed that income per head has fallen (see chart below).
-Furthermore, most of the income growth that occurred in the last ten years has not been as a high as growth across the UK as a whole.
-This income gap has widened as a consequence, as it has for the Leeds City Region (see graph below).
-These estimates are produced at current prices, which means the effect of inflation has not been removed.
+There was some growth in incomes even through the economic downturn, but most of the income growth that occurred in the last ten years has not been as a high as growth across the UK as a whole.
+The disposable income gap has widened as a consequence, as it has for the Leeds City Region as a whole (see graph below).

 Source: ONS Annual gross disposable household income (nomis API)